-many people do not really know that wordpress.com and wordpress.org are actually two very different platforms though both of these offer the popular WordPress site building and content management system, most wordpress beginners confuse WordPress.com and WordPress.org, which leads them to choose the wrong platform for their needs. most people ask us on social media that which platform is better: WordPress.com Or WordPress.org. and we often do not know what to tell them because there is a saying that one man’s meat is another man’s poison.
+Many people do not really know that wordpress.com and wordpress.org are actually two very different platforms though both of these offer the famous WordPress site-building and content management system, most WordPress beginners confuse WordPress.com and WordPress.org, which leads them to choose the wrong platform for their needs.
+Most people ask us on social media that which platform is better: WordPress.com Or WordPress.org.
+And we often do not know what to tell them because there is a saying that one man’s meat is another man’s poison.

 This article is to help users to stop confusing their self because knowing the difference between wordpress.com and wordpress.org can help you make the right choice for your new website and WordPress hosting needs.